Nykilor/telefony-srv/README.md

 =====
  * fill the database information in .env
  * composer install
+ * You got to use my fork of adldap2 to this project to work (missing some methods the pull request is on)
  * php bin\console doctrine:schema:create
  * php bin\console doctrine:schema:update --force
  * php bin\console server:run